Fecal Occult Blood Test

 After Test TOP

-You will mail or deliver the cards to the clinic or lab.
+The card may need to be mailed or brought into a clinic.
 Make sure you have written your name on each card.

 How Long Will It Take?
 TOP